ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 Now that you have been following along for a while and that you can play/pause/resume video played on a remote session you will need to create some functionality in the Player class to handle the switch between the video playing locally and the video playing remotely on a cast session.

-In order to do so you will need to stop the local video when a cast session starts, play the local video when a cast session ends, pause the remove video if the pause button is tapped while a session is active and restart the remove videon if the play button is tapped when a session is active.
+In order to do so you will need to stop the local video when a cast session starts, play the local video when a cast session ends, pause the remove video if the pause button is tapped while a session is active and restart the removed video if the play button is tapped when a session is active.

 Good luck and do not worry if you don't manage to do so.
 You can check how this is done in the final version of the project.